 The Liberty Grove Town Board and the Sister Bay Village Board have authorized a cooperative venture to increase recycling and protect the environment.

-There will be no charge to have documents securely shredded or to recycle most computer components and small household appliances, but a fee of $5.00 could be charged to recycle a unit with Freon or a monitor, or to recycle smaller televisions and any other items which have a compressor or a screen, and a fee of $30.00 could be charged to recycle a console TV or a TV which is larger than 30”.
+There will be no charge to safely dispose of unused or outdated pills and capsules or to have documents securely shredded and recycle most computer components and small household appliances, but fees could be charged to recycle a unit with Freon or a monitor, or to recycle smaller televisions and any other items which have a compressor or a screen, as well as console TV’s or a TV which is larger than 30”.
 All shredded materials and appliances will be recycled.

 Small household appliances as well as large appliances like refrigerators, stoves, freezers, and washers and dryers can all be easily recycled.
 Other appliances that can be recycled include microwaves, garbage disposals, dishwashers, and air conditioners.
 Much like appliances, in most cases electronics and computer components can also be recycled.
 Computer monitors contain harmful elements like mercury, lead, cadmium, and other substances that can be extremely harmful if they are disposed of improperly.
 Stereos, old copiers, fax machines and even broken or no longer used cell phones are also recyclable.
 It’s always best to try to recycle electronics so that they do not sit in a landfill or cause any other environmental problems.

 If you have any questions regarding the medication drop-off service please contact Chief Deputy McCarty – 920-746-2400.
 Questions regarding the Shredding/Appliance Recycling Day should be directed to the employees in the Village Administration Office – 920-854-4118 or the employees at the Town Hall – 920-854-2934.